Anshx-xx/FMCW-RADAR-PROJECT/README.md

 # FMCW-RADAR-PROJECT

 This is my project repository for building an FMCW radar system.
-My project supervisor provided me with 4 reference repositories to study and use as a base for the work.
+I am using 4 reference repositories to study and use as a base for the work.
 I've added them here as submodules so everything stays in one place and is easy to track.

 The repos cover different aspects of FMCW radar — simulation in MATLAB, hardware firmware for TI mmWave chips, Python-based simulation, and target detection.
 I'll be going through each of these as the project moves forward and building on top of them.